Grid Iron Terraced Housing

 Later Characteristics

 Wholesale 20th century changes to this character zone are limited, with housing clearance by and large restricted to areas of older housing in other zones.
-However social change over the past one hundred years has led to significant changes to the way these houses are occupied and maintained.
-Most notably the now widespread phenomenon of multiple car ownership has had a significant effect of the streetscape of these areas, with off-road opportunities for parking near completely absent and on road opportunities limited by the inherent short street frontage of each property.
-Within properties the most notable change has probably been the introduction of bathrooms and toilets within the main living accommodation rather than contained within the back yard.
-Changes in property maintenance impacting on the general character of the built forms of the area include the widespread replacement of wooden doors and windows with double glazed uPVC units; the replacement of welsh slate roofing with concrete and other composite materials; and the introduction of TV and satellite aerials.
+However, social change over the past one hundred years has led to significant changes to the way these houses are occupied and maintained.
+Most notably, the now widespread phenomenon of multiple car ownership has had a significant affect of the streetscape of these areas, with off-road opportunities for parking near completely absent and on road opportunities limited by the inherent short street frontage of each property.
+Within properties the most notable change has probably been the introduction of bathrooms and toilets within the main living accommodation, rather than contained within the back yard.
+Changes in property maintenance impacting on the general character of the area include the widespread replacement of wooden doors and windows with double glazed uPVC units; the replacement of welsh slate roofing with concrete and other composite materials; and the introduction of TV and satellite aerials.

 Bibliography